 The Company has in effect the Amended and Restated 2015 Incentive Plan ("2015 Incentive Plan").
 The 2015 Incentive Plan was adopted in March 2015 by our stockholders.
 Under the 2015 Incentive Plan, the compensation committee of the Company's board of directors is authorized to grant stock-based awards to directors, officers, employees and consultants.
-An amendment to the 2015 Incentive Plan was approved by stockholders in June 2020 to increase the shares available for issuance to 9,000,000 shares.
+An amendment to the 2015 Incentive Plan was approved by holders of a majority of the voting power of the common stock of the Company in December 2022 to increase the shares available for issuance to 3,000,000 shares.
 The plan expires 10 years from the effective date of the amendment and limits the term of each option to no more than 10 years from the date of grant.

-As of June 30, 2022, 2,188,471 shares are available for issuance under the 2015 Incentive Plan.
+As of March 31, 2023, 706,964 shares are available for issuance under the 2015 Incentive Plan.

-Restricted Stock
+Restricted Stock Awards

 Certain employees, directors and consultants have been awarded restricted stock.
 The restricted stock vesting consists of milestone and time-based vesting.
-The following table summarizes restricted stock award activity for the six months ended June 30, 2022:
+The following table summarizes restricted stock award activity for the three months ended March 31, 2023: